Dental Implants

 How much pain will I feel?

-For most implants, the pain is far less than you might expect from surgery.
+For most implants, the pain is far less than you might expect from a surgery.
 Typically it requires only a small incision in the gums.
 Since bone has no nerve endings, this will create no pain.
 Depending on the invasiveness of your procedure, you may be given a prescription pain relief medication.
-If you are not prescribed pain medications, you may take an over-the-counter analgesic such as ibuprofen (Advil) or acetaminophen (Tylenol) as needed.
+If you are not prescribed pain medications, you may take an over-the-counter analgesic such as ibuprofen (Advil) of acetaminophen (Tylenol) as needed.
 After a day or so, any pain should be gone.

 What can I eat, and when?